IAB Updates its Specifications for In-App Ads, Here’s What Brand Marketers Need to Know

-Last week, the Interactive Advertising Bureau released an update to their Mobile Rich Media Ad Interface Definitions (MRAID) to include metrics that the standards were previously lacking.
+Last week, the Interactive Advertising Bureau (IAB) released an update to their Mobile Rich Media Ad Interface Definitions ( MRAID ) to include metrics that the standards were previously lacking.
 The new update, the third release of its kind, focuses on improving the user experience for consumers as well as ad designers and provides deeper insights into factors important to mobile advertisers today, such as viewability, audibility, standardization of the close button, and guidance on pre-fetched ads.

-Announced on their blog, the IAB stated that since 2011, the Mobile Rich Media Ad Interface Definitions (MRAID) specification has provided in-app advertising the means to create compelling rich media ad experiences at scale.
-However until now, the IAB did not include standards on viewability for in-app advertisements.
+Announced on their blog, the IAB stated that since 2011, the Mobile Rich Media Ad Interface Definitions (MRAID) specification has provided in-app advertising the means to create compelling rich media ad experiences at scale1.
+However, until now, the IAB did not include standards on viewability for in-app advertisements.

-Although not a “revolutionary specification” according to developers of the new IAB updates in a recent AdAge article, the updates provide new metrics on features requested by marketers in the industry2.
+Although not a “revolutionary specification” according to the IAB, the updates provide new metrics on features requested by marketers in the industry2.
 These metrics can help marketers determine if consumers let the app access their location, provide insights into whether volume on a video ad is high enough for users to hear, or identify whether a conversion was made, amongst other new specifications.
 Using these metrics, marketers have the ability to personalize ads based on consumer behaviors.

 - Viewability support to measure viewability and tailor its display for the best user experience